slamora/brackets-wiki/How-to-Report-an-Issue.md

 <h2>Existing issues, feature backlog</h2>
 <p>Please review the existing issues – GitHub provides a search field to search for Issues and Milestones, found in the top right:</p>
 ![search in github](https://github.com/adobe/brackets/wiki/screenshots/issues_search.jpg)
-<p>Typing into the serch field will show related issues, this illustrates the importance of choosing keywords within titles, such that others don't file duplicates for your issue.
+<p>Typing into the search field will show related issues, this illustrates the importance of choosing keywords within titles, such that others don't file duplicates for your issue.
 Some of the issues – basically enhancement requests – are moved to our <a href="https://trello.com/b/Slx4ibBw" target="_blank">public backlog</a>, please consider to search through the existing user stories too.
 There you most likely will find the missing features, enhancements to existing features, etc.</p>
 <p>If you find an issue which seems to cover your case you may add comments or scenarios which are specific to your workflow or content.
 You can also vote for backlog items to help us prioritize.</p>
 <h2>How to file an issue or feature request</h2>
 <p>Filing an issue is simple, click on the &quot;<strong><em>New Issue</em></strong>&quot; button, add a title and a description.
 We want to provide some guidance regarding which information should be contained in the description, how we consider to set priority, and how we make use of labels in GitHub.<br />